nickdala/azure-experiments/samples/azure-ad-spring-boot/README.md

 ### 6. Application ID URI

 Update the Application ID URI.
+The Application ID URI is used to identify the application in Azure AD.
+The Application ID URI is used to grant permissions to the application.

+For more information about Application ID URI, see [Application and service principal objects in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals).

 ```shell
 AD_APP_ID_URI="api://${CLIENT_ID}"